Chonyu Haiki

 Raku Kichizaemon VII

 Chōnyū (1714-1770), eldest son of Raku Kichizaemon VI, aka Sanyū (1685–1739), succeeded his father as the head of the Raku family at just 15 years of age following his father's retirement in 1728.
 He held this position until he retired in 1762.
-Raku Kichizaemon VII's Chawan bowls are heavy and voluminous, often employing white and red Juraka clay alternately.
-As well as tea bowls, he also produced various types of incense burners and ornaments.
+Raku Raku Kichizaemon VII's Chawan bowls are heavy and voluminous, often employing white and red Juraka clay.
+Besides tea bowls, he also produced incense burners and other accessories.

 Raku Kichizaemon VII Chonyu Haiki Aka-Raku